 The PDD (version 01 of 16 February 2006) /1/ submitted by Ventos do Sul Energia / Enerfin Enervento S.A and Econergy on 02 March 2006 was assessed by DNV.
 A further revised version of the PDD /2/ was submitted in 05 April 2006 to address DNV's initial validation findings and was again assessed by DNV.
-Moreover, a final version /3/ (version 3, 30 June 2006) was submitted, including the last version of ACM 0002./7/
+A review version /3/ (version 3, 29 June 2006) was submitted, including the last version of ACM 0002 ./8/.
+Moreover, considering the version 6 and the Step 3 for Calculation the baseline emission factor EFy, with different weights of w{OM} and w{BM} , a final version /4/ was again assessed by DNV.

-In addition, a spreadsheet containing calculations of the Combined Margin (ONS Emission Factor SSECO 2002-2004) /6/ and other documents, such as the environmental licences and licence requirements as well as the letters sent to local stakeholders, were assessed during the follow-up interviews.
+In addition, a spreadsheet containing calculations of the Combined Margin (ONS Emission Factor SSECO 2002-2004) /7/ and other documents, such as the environmental licenses and license requirements as well as the letters sent to local stakeholders, were assessed during the follow-up interviews.